The Spiritual Centre.co.uk

 Bruce Clifton

-Across ancient cultures, grape leaf preparations were used to tone blood vessels and support healthy circulation.
-The fruit was valued for strengthening the body during convalescence, and the seed for its concentrated protective properties.
-Where blood moved sluggishly, where limbs felt heavy, or where inflammation persisted, vine was regarded as a restoring ally.
+Across ancient cultures, grape leaf preparations were used to tone blood vessels and support healthy circulation, while the fruit was valued for strengthening the body during fatigue and convalescence, and the seed for its concentrated protective properties.
+Where blood moved sluggishly, where limbs felt heavy with oedema or varicose veins, where bruising lingered, or where inflammation persisted, vine was regarded as a restoring ally.

 Within Druidic understanding, healing was never isolated to symptom alone.
 The vine offered more than vascular support.
 It symbolised flow itself.
 Circulation of blood mirrored circulation of emotion.
 Fermentation mirrored transformation.
-What modern language separates into cardiovascular support, antioxidant therapy, and emotional release would once have been recognised as one movement of life force energy returning to balance.
+What modern language separates into cardiovascular support, anti-inflammatory action, antioxidant protection, and hormonal balance would once have been recognised as one movement of Bnwyfre, the breath of life and life force energy, returning to balance.

 Vine works gradually.
 It does not shock or suppress.
 It strengthens vessels, steadies rhythm, and encourages proper movement through the channels of the body.
 Where stagnation lingers, vine promotes flow.
 Where pressure builds, vine encourages safe release.
 Its healing presence aligns physical vitality with emotional maturity, reminding us that ripening cannot be rushed, but it can be supported.